Newman, Western Australia: Architecture

 Being founded in the 1960s, Newman's architecture reflects the modernist styles of that decade and the next, being predominantly functional and devoid of detail or embellishment.
-As the town was founded and built by a steel company, the majority of buildings use a steel frame construction.
+As the town was founded and built by a steel company, the majority of buildings use steel frame construction.
 This applies to the homes themselves, most of them being two prefabricated halves inserted together into a steel I-section frame, the columns of which are left exposed on the exterior of the home.
 This construction method serves not only to showcase the company's product, but also gives strong resistance to cyclone winds which can affect the region from time to time.
 For this same reason most houses are elevated from the ground by a few steps.
-Many houses also have large air-conditioning units situated next to them to provide adequate cooling against the very hot summer temperatures.
+Many houses also have large air-conditioning units situated next to them to provide adequate cooling against the hot summer temperatures.

 Climate

 Newman has a hot desert climate (Köppen climate classification BWh), with very hot summers and mild winters.
 The temperature reaches or exceeds 38 C for many days in the summer.
 On 15 January 1998, the temperature reached an all-time recorded high of 47 C. The annual average rainfall is 329.5 mm which would make it a semi-arid climate except that its high evapotranspiration, or its barrenness, makes it a desert climate.

 Precipitation is sparse, but the influx of monsoonal moisture in the summer, which generally begins in December and lasts until April, raises humidity levels and can cause occasional heavy storms.
 Winter months are mild to warm, with daily high temperatures ranging from the 20 C to 26 C, and low (nighttime) temperatures rarely dipping below 6 C.